theodor-semerdzhiev/Script-lang-project/README.md

 # Script-lang-project
 A homebrewed scripting language

 This was an attempt to build an interpreter for my own scripting language.
 I used ZERO libraries and built everything myself from scratch.
-This project was really just meant as a learning project.
+This was really just meant as a learning project purely for fun.

 The goal was to parse the code and then create a syntax tree data structure which would be iterated through and the instructions would be run.
 However, I never got around to doing this.
 Nevertheless, here is a list of the different things I built: